Skip to content

 Out of Home

-Out of Home (OOH) advertising can be found on billboards, busses, cabs, bus shelters, and benches.
+Out of Home (OOH) advertising can be found on digital billboards, buses, cabs, bus shelters, and benches.
 There have recently been some very creative companies using this medium in unusual ways.
 Three-dimensional wallscapes and interactive videos on bus shelters are two examples.
 OOH advertising can have a high impact on busy street corners or freeways.
 If your target market works in a downtown area, a series of well-placed bus shelter ads may increase your product awareness.
 OOH doesn’t have to be expensive with strategic planning and a good advertising partner.
 One of the downsides of OOH is that your message must be short and memorable, something that can be retained while speeding by at 65 miles per hour.
 As with most traditional advertising, it is challenging to measure OOH results without a clear call to action.

 Traditional Marketing